Lufthansa Group expects strong travel season – Operating loss cut by more than two-thirds in 2021

 Remco Steenbergen, CFO of Deutsche Lufthansa AG:

 “We used the past year to significantly strengthen our balance sheet.
-Our financing measures on the equity and debt side show that we again have a very good and broad market access.
+Our financing measures on the equity and debt side show that we again have very good and broad market access.
 Our liquidity is more than twice as high compared to the pre-crisis level.
 This, combined with our structural cost savings, gives us a very good financial basis to further expand our strong market position.”

 Transformation and restructuring lead to significant cost reductions

-The successful continuation of the company’s ambitious transformation and restructuring program led to a further significant reduction in costs in the Group.
-In the meantime measures have been implemented which will reduce costs by around 2.7 billion euros per year.
+The successful continuation of the company’s ambitious transformation and restructuring programme led to a further significant reduction in costs in the Group.
+In the meantime, measures have been implemented which will reduce costs by around 2.7 billion euros per year.
 Thereby more than 75 percent of the annual cost savings of 3.5 billion euros targeted by 2024 have already been secured.
-This has been achieved primarily by reducing personnel costs, increasing productivity, improving processes at the passenger airlines, Lufthansa Cargo and the Group functions, and the modernization of the fleet.
+This has been achieved primarily by reducing personnel costs, increasing productivity, improving processes at the passenger airlines, Lufthansa Cargo and the Group functions, and the modernisation of the fleet.
 The company continues to examine the sale of subsidiaries that are not part of the core business of the Group.
 AirPlus and the remaining part of LSG’s catering business after the sale of the European part, are to be sold as soon as market conditions permit.
 A partial sale or a partial IPO are still being pursued for Lufthansa Technik.
 The closing of the transaction is intended for 2023.

 Outlook

 The Lufthansa Group expects a significant increase in demand for air travel in the current year.
-In February, our customers have booked more flight tickets than at any time since the beginning of the pandemic.
+In February, customers have booked more flight tickets than at any time since the beginning of the pandemic.
 The number of bookings for the Easter and summer holiday periods has almost reached the level of 2019.
 To some destinations, the number of bookings has even tripled (compared to 2019).
 For the Easter vacations, Lufthansa alone will therefore offer more than 50 additional flights to meet all booking requests.
 Overall, in this year the Lufthansa Group airlines offer a greater variety of tourist destinations than ever before, with more than 120 classic vacation destinations.
 Demand is particularly strong for destinations in the USA and the Mediterranean.

 In line with the growing demand, flight schedules are further expanded.
 For the summer, the company expects capacity to increase to around 85 percent compared to 2019.
 On short- and medium-haul routes, the figure is expected to be around 95 percent.
 Eurowings will even offer more capacity in the summer than in 2019.
 For the year as a whole, the Lufthansa Group expects an average capacity of more than 70 percent compared to 2019.